aptible/support/source/topics/paas/what-databases-does-aptible-support.md

 aptible db:create --type <DATABASE_TYPE> --size <SIZE_IN_GB> <DATABASE_HANDLE>
 ```

-If you'd like to run another database on top of Aptible, please [contact support](http://contact.aptible.com).
+If you would like to run a type of database not listed, please [contact support](http://contact.aptible.com).